QualityWithMillan/qualitywithmillan.github.io/_posts/2023-01-01-love-hate-relation-with-selenium.md

 👍 On the other hand, it is valued for its versatility and power, and it is hard to ignore the vast amount of knowledge and resources available for it.

-The decision to stick with Selenium or switch to a different tool depends on the specific needs and priorities of each team and organization.
+The decision to stick with Selenium or switch to a different tool <ins>depends on the specific needs and priorities of each team and organization</ins>.

 It is important to weigh the pros and cons carefully and consider all options, but it is also valuable to leverage existing skills and resources whenever possible.